oneeve8/kobble-data/content/videonarrativehowto.md

 The iPad has multitasking features that will help you increase your productivity.
 First I will show you how to create a split screen.

+[show split screen and drag and drop a link]

 ## Split Screen, Drag and Drop

 [start from a blank iPad screen then open up Kobble, Drag open an internet window and swipe down to establish the split windows]